 As you can understand, without acquiring a toolbox of skill-sets, your chance of success as quantitative analysts is bleak.
 So better that you start working on the skill-sets that is shown in the chart below.
 According to PayScale.com, these are the most popular skills for quantitative analysts.

 It’s being seen that there are five most important skills that are the most popular.
 Previously we have seen few of these skills mentioned above are losing their relevance.
 So having all these skills together is what will make you prepared for becoming a great quantitative analyst.

 Let’s look at each popular skill and the median salary quantitative analysts receive as a result of having this particular skill.

-Microsoft Excel is very basic skill.
-But according to125 respondents, if you know Microsoft Excel, it may help you earn a median salary of US $80,000 per annum.
+Microsoft Excel is a very basic skill.
+But according to 125 respondents, if you know Microsoft Excel, it may help you earn a median salary of US $80,000 per annum.

 According to 109 respondents, if you have SQL skill, you would be able to fetch a median salary of around US $88,000 per annum.